 Imagine this concept applied to pair programming!
 It will lift development to a whole new level of emotionally enriched experiences.

-And agile development with scrum will also be improved, for now the development team doesn’t produce increments any longer, but excrements!
+And agile development with scrum will also be improved.
+Now the development team doesn’t produce increments any longer, but excrements!

 The possibilities are endless …